Designers Andrew Pike and Courtney Rogers share some of their best tips for putting your prized possessions on display.

 Start with Your Must-Haves

 Open shelving presents a great opportunity to create a memorable design moment, but it’s important to begin by filling them with the pieces you need the extra storage space for the most.
 In the kitchen, this means starting with items like plates, bowls and cups before working in a few fun elements like a favourite cookbook or a stylish appliance you can’t bear to stash away.
-“Try to curate your collection of objects with some obvious connection, like colour, texture or style,” says Pike.
+“Try to curate your collection of objects with some obvious connection, like colour, texture or style,” says Pike, Principal Designer of Andrew Pike Interiors.
+“Doing this will help you achieve a truly layered look,” adds Rogers, the Director of Design in Atlanta at Empire Communities.

 The model home at our Hidden Lakes community in League City, Texas.